DHT and Hair Loss in Indian Men: The Science Behind Why You’re Losing Hair (And What Actually Stops It)

 Frequently Asked Questions

 Can DHT hair loss be reversed without surgery?
 In early stages (Norwood 1–3), finasteride or dutasteride can partially reverse miniaturisation.
-Once follicles are fully dead, medical treatment cannot restore them — surgery is required.
+Once follicles are fully dead, medical treatment cannot restore them — and surgery becomes the only option.

 Will transplanted hair fall out due to DHT?
 No. Transplanted follicles from the permanent donor zone are genetically DHT-resistant.
-However, native non-transplanted hair remains vulnerable — which is why NeoDHT’s integrated protocol is critical for long-term natural appearance.
+However, native non-transplanted hair remains vulnerable.
+That’s why NeoDHT’s integrated protocol matters for long-term natural appearance.

 Book Your Free Consultation